larsleijten/swin_classifier/README.md

 ## Results

 After training for 12 epochs over the training data, the model reached a classification accuracy of 80.5% over the validation set.
+Sensitivity was measured at 54.2% and specificity at 96.6% at a cutoff value of 0.5.

 The train loss and validation accuracy are plotted in figure 3.